2025-Arizona-Opportunity-Hack-Summer/Neural-Nexus-HeritageSquareFounda/README.md

 This branch is a side project that:
 * Uses Gemini to analyze all the files in a Google Drive and assign them relevant tags
-* Sorts files in a Drive according to: Year Created, Month Created, Tag Assigned (you can choose between MOVING files into a sorted folder, or Copying files into a sorted folder)
+* Sorts files in a Drive according to: Year Created, Month Created, Tag Assigned (you can choose between MOVING files into a sorted folder, or COPYING files into a sorted folder depending on how much you trust this program)

 # IMPORTANT THINGS TO KNOW:
 ### This program will require you to create a Google Cloud project, as well as a Google Gemini API key.